ssfsx17/ffpnp/Jobs/JobDetails/Alchemist.md

 - Salve (1 AP)
 - Chemistry
 - Item
-- Item-Plus (1 AP) - Use an item, and double its effects and duration.
+- Pharmacology (1 AP) - Use an item, and double its effects and duration.

 Supports: